 2. Select your resin.

-If you are using molds, you will want to use a jewelry-grade casting resin, whereas you need to use a jewelry grade doming resin if you are working with jewelry blanks.
+If you’re using molds, you want to use a jewelry-grade casting resin.
+If you’re creating jewelry with bezel blanks, you need a jewelry grade doming resin.

 3. Cover your workspace with a protective covering.